dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part3.md

 Where constants `A`, `B`, `X1`, `X2`, `Y1`, `Y2`, `Z1` and `Z2` depend on conditions `gx > 0`, `gy > 0` and `gx > gy`.

 One of the ways to go branchless is to select values for the constants using a lookup table that indexes with conditions `gx > 0`, `gy > 0` or `gx > gy`.
-The example solutions can be found here TODO(Add link to peter coffman solutions) or here TODO(Add link to andrey evstyukhin solution).
+The example solutions can be found here TODO(Add link to peter coffman solutions) or [here](https://github.com/dendibakh/perf_challenge4/blob/master/Andrey_Evstyukhin/canny_source.c#L661).

 ### Substitute division with multiplication